Barcode scanner control in Power Apps

 Scans barcodes, QR codes, and data-matrix codes on an Android or iOS device.
-Not supported in a web browser.

 The control opens a native scanner on an Android or iOS device.
 The scanner automatically detects a barcode, a QR code, or a data-matrix code when in view.
 The control doesn't support scanning in a web browser.

 The barcode scanner control is only supported on Android and iOS devices.
 All other platforms will show a warning that some features of the app won't work.

 Value – Output property that contains the text value of the code that was scanned most recently.

 Type – Output property that contains the type of the code that was scanned most recently.

 OnScan – Actions to perform when a barcode is successfully scanned.

 OnCancel – Actions to perform when a barcode scan is canceled by the user.